The Quran does not simply repeat its prophets. It redistributes them.

 One surah shows clay receiving the spirit.
 The other, the self hardening against prostration.

-Fourteen surahs, and never the same waters.
+From one passage to another, Noah (peace be upon him)‘s waters do not always play the same role.
 Sometimes it is the filial bond that breaks.
 Sometimes it is the interior closure of a people drowning before the flood even comes.
-The Quran does not tell Noah’s (peace be upon him) story: it makes him recross, in each surah, a different sea.
+The Quran does not merely tell Noah (peace be upon him)‘s (peace be upon him) story: it makes him recross, across the surahs, a different sea.

-In Hud, the rupture is one of blood.
+In Hud (peace be upon him), the rupture is one of blood.
 The son refuses the ark, and the divine response cuts:

 ﴿قَالَ يَا نُوحُ إِنَّهُ لَيْسَ مِنْ أَهْلِكَ ۖ إِنَّهُ عَمَلٌ غَيْرُ صَالِحٍ﴾

-He said: O Noah, he is not of your family; he is an unrighteous deed.
+He said: O Noah, he is not of your family; his conduct is unrighteous.
 (11:46)

 ﴿وَإِنِّي كُلَّمَا دَعَوْتُهُمْ لِتَغْفِرَ لَهُمْ جَعَلُوا أَصَابِعَهُمْ فِي آذَانِهِمْ وَاسْتَغْشَوْا ثِيَابَهُمْ﴾